 If you’re craving authentic Italian, then look no further than Artisan.
 This family-friendly restaurant serves Neapolitan-inspired pizza and house-made pastas that are as delicious as they are affordable.
 Pizzas are made from the finest ingredients of Italy, including fresh buffalo mozzarella, San Marzano tomatoes and Caputo 00 flour.
 They also make their gluten-free crust daily, along with plenty of vegetarian options and gluten-free pasta.
 The lengthy pasta menu offers linguini with clams, chicken Marsala and eggplant Parmigiana, and all pastas come with soup or salad and house-made garlic bread.
 Also on the menu is a selection of fresh salads, house-made apps and a build-your-own-pasta menu.
 Reserve the private dining room for any special occasion.
 Delivery and online ordering are now available.

 From the outside, Bodega looks like your average gas station store, but don’t let the exterior façade fool you.
 Inside you’ll find a gem — a specialty grocery store, butcher and bottle shop that will blow your mind.
 Filled with an abundance of local products and gourmet foods, Bodega has plenty of provisions to choose from, in addition to an intimate bar and liquor store.
-The store is led by an in-house butcher who creates a rotating selection of Bovine + Swine sausages to enjoy hot in the shop or packaged up for you to take home.
-During breakfast and lunch, choose from a selection of grab-and-go eats, from hot fried chicken sandwiches (from the new outdoor fried chicken shack) and burritos to soups and more.
+The store is led by an in-house butcher who creates a rotating selection of Bovine + Swine sausages to enjoy packaged up for you to take home.
+During breakfast and lunch, choose from a selection of grab-and-go eats, freshly made breakfast burritos and a variety of hot soups all winter long.
 For takeout, you will find everything you need for a fantastic dinner at home.
 And you mustn’t leave without the Cream + Sugar ice cream sandwiches or famous adult sloshies.

 A classic since it opened in 1966, this west bank restaurant has been a favorite ever since.
 Calico’s longevity is proof that there is something everyone will enjoy at this institution.
-The Calico bar is a great place to relax with a mouth-watering pizza, hot from the wood-burning oven, and a bottle of wine from the extensive and well-priced wine list.
-Entree selections include house-made pastas, grilled steaks, pork tenderloin and seasonal fish.
-The kids’ menu is a bargain at only $3.50 per child.
+The Calico bar is a great place to relax with a mouthwatering pizza, hot from the wood-burning oven, and a bottle of wine from the extensive and well-priced wine list.
+Entrée selections include house-made pastas, grilled steaks, pork tenderloin and seasonal fish.
+The kids menu is a bargain at only $3.50 per child.
 The portions are large, the food is fresh and delicious, and the value is hard to beat.
 For lighter options, the Calico offers a great selection of salads and soups, and a separate bar menu.
-And with a START bus stop directly in front, there’s no need to worry
+And with a START bus stop directly in front, there’s no need to worry about the drive.

 There are very few restaurants that can appeal to every palate, but Lotus has something awesome for everyone, including meat eaters, vegans, live/raw foodies and the allergy-concerned diner.
 Guy Fieri’s visit to Lotus, as featured on Diners, Drive-Ins and Dives, is an indication that this worldly restaurant can please all types of eaters.
 What’s more, all of the offerings are prepared in-house and from scratch.
 A lunchtime favorite is the Bombay Bowl, which comes chock-full of brown rice, vegetables, mango and creamy lemon-cinnamon-ginger tikka sauce (lots of locals say it’s addicting).
 For dinner, opt for the elk lasagna and you won’t be disappointed.
 Any time of day, you will find smoothies, cold-pressed juices, craft cocktails, cold beers, natural wines and tasty sweets that are actually good for you.
 Visit Lotus in its beautiful new space at 140 N. Cache St. Suite B.

 Everyone knows that the Mangy Moose is the place to go for après-ski in the winter months.
 But don’t just frequent the world-famous saloon.
 In this classic village building, you will find everything you need to get through the day.
 There is fine dining in the Mangy Moose restaurant, and the RMO Cafe downstairs offers one of the best breakfast options around.
 There is also a large grocery store and wine shop.
-Homemade tamales for breakfast and gourmet coffee drinks will start your day out right.
+Breakfast and gourmet coffee drinks will start your day off right.
 Grab a slice of New York-style pizza for lunch.
-Or grab a whole pizza and bottle of wine to go.
-At night, the Mangy Moose serves mouth-watering dinners using the finest ingredients available, including fresh fish, local beef and game.
+Or grab a whole pizza and a bottle of wine to go.
+At night, the Mangy Moose serves mouthwatering dinners using the finest ingredients available, including local game and regionally sourced beef from Carter Country Meats.
 The food isn’t the only thing that is authentic.
 Take a minute to explore the eclectic art and antique collection around the building, too.

 If generous slices of pizza and a low-key local atmosphere are your thing, Pinky G’s Pizzeria is your place.
 Featured on Food Network’s Diners, Drive-Ins and Dives and voted gold medal winner for Best Pizza in the valley since opening in 2011, Pinky G’s is sure to please with unique pies, appetizers and salad options.
 Try the Abe Froman, named after the Sausage King of Chicago, topped with spiced Italian sausage, buffalo mozzarella and fresh basil.
 Featuring a full bar with 20 beers to choose from and a new dessert menu, Pinky G’s has something for everyone.
 Follow the pizzeria on Facebook to stay up to date with musical performances on the newly redesigned stage.
 Breeze in for the popular $7 lunch special — a giant slice, salad and soda — or head in for late-night snacks and tall-boy specials after exploring the Town Square.
 Pinky G’s always offers takeout and downtown delivery from 5 to 10 p.m.

 After a day out enjoying Jackson’s activities, head to Pizzeria Caldera for authentic Napoletana-style pizza.
-Its scenic second-floor location overlooks the Town Square and is the perfect spot to enjoy a pint of locally brewed beer, a glass of Italian wine or a select cocktail.
+Its scenic second-floor location overlooks the Town Square and is the perfect spot to enjoy a pint of locally brewed beer, a glass of Italian wine or a cocktail from their full bar.
 The pizza starts with daily-made dough, perfected by owner Chris Hansen after years of experimenting with baking bread.
 Baked in a gas-fired, stone-hearth oven, the pies attain perfection: a crispy, thin crust with a chewy crumb, San Marzano tomato sauce and toppings in traditional and unique combinations.
-Try the Porcellino, with tomato sauce, mozzarella, pork sausage, bacon, mushrooms, spinach, roasted garlic and fresh sage.
-Be sure to explore other areas of the menu, from salads and small plates like bacon-wrapped figs with fresh mint to paninis like the Napoli with mozzarella, vine-ripened tomatoes and basil pesto.
+Be sure to explore other areas of the menu, from salads like the traditional Caldera Caesar with house-made dressing to paninis like the Napoli with basil-sunflower seed pesto, fresh mozzarella and Rebelski tomatoes from Vertical Harvest.